square-db/.github/profile/README.md

 </p>

 <p align="center">
-    Squaredb is a key-value store that enables integration using Rust!
-Save your data on disk or in memory!
+    Squaredb is a key-value store that enables integration using Rust! <br /> Save your data on disk or in memory!
 </p>

 <h3 align="center">Develop easier. &nbsp; Build faster. &nbsp; Like Squares</h3>